Artebah/ecommerce-product-page/README.md

 # Ecommerce Product Page
-A web application for displaying and managing an ecommerce product page, built with TypeScript, HTML, and CSS.
+A web application for displaying and managing an ecommerce product page, built with React, Redux, TypeScript and SCSS.

 ## Technologies
 * React